 The remove phase is critical to eliminate possible irritants to the gut.

 “one man’s food is another man’s poison”

 This is especially true concerning food sensitivities.
-If you continue to eat foods that irritate the gut and immune system, your gut will never heal.
+If you continue to eat foods that irritate your gut and immune system, your gut will never heal.
 Testing for food sensitivities through bloodwork is an avenue to determine your precise sensitivities.

 The replace phase is addressing certain acids and enzymes missing during the cascade of digestion.
 As you eat food, hydrochloric acid (HCL) is produced in the stomach.
 This has two purposes.
 One, to sterilize the gut just in case you swallow a parasite or bacteria.
-The other purpose is to further breakdown your food and help your body absorb protein, B vitamins and key minerals such as iron, calcium, magnesium and zinc.
+The other purpose is to further breakdown your food and help your body absorb protein, B vitamins and key minerals such as iron, calcium, magnesium, and zinc.

 Once HCL is mixed in the stomach this creates a mixture of semi-digested food referred to as chyme.
 The acidic chyme is passed on to the small intestine, which sends a signal to the pancreas to dump digestive enzymes in the small intestine for further digestion.

 Unfortunately, HCL and digestive enzyme production declines as a person ages and with chronic stress.
 The digestive process is compromised by chronic stress.
 In times of stress, a signal is sent to the brain that it’s being chased by a tiger!
 This “fight or flight” situation diverts blood and nutrients to the extremities and away from the stomach.
 For this reason, HCL and/or digestive enzymes may need to be taken with meals for optimal digestion.